 A second factor that I hope you will consider is that since December I have been working 16-20 hours per week at a local restaurant.
 While putting in these hours I have maintained my grade point average and continued my involvement in my high school’s musical and theatre programs.
 I am saving half of my earnings to contribute to college tuition.
 Last week, my manager sat me down for my three-month review, and I was proud to see that he had given me top marks in every area.
 I was even given a raise.

 One final point related to my ability to meet the financial cost of attending … has to do with my parents’ savings.
 They did put some money away, but in 2013 I was diagnosed with XXX disease.
-The medical testing and treatment for this chronic condition has cost them an average of $7,500 out of pocket per year over the past five years, which they would otherwise have set aside for college.
-(I will provide documentation of medical expenses if requested).
+The medical testing and treatment for this chronic condition has cost them an average of $7,500 out of pocket per year over the past five years.
+These are fund which they would otherwise have set aside for college.
+(I will provide documentation of medical expenses if requested.)

 Finally, I attach two substantial merit awards that I received from other private institutions.
 These range from $22,000-$26,000 per year.
 It would mean so much to me if these awards could be matched here, because as I have said before, … is my top choice and I would be honored to attend this fall.